Boogie Nights: Plot

-Leading lady Amber Waves lands in a custody battle with her ex-husband.
-The court determines that she is an unfit mother due to her involvement in the porn industry, criminal record, and cocaine addiction.
+Meanwhile, leading lady Amber Waves loses a custody battle to her ex-husband as the court determines that she is an unfit mother due to her involvement in the porn industry, criminal record, and cocaine addiction.
 Buck Swope marries fellow porn star Jessie St. Vincent, who becomes pregnant.
 Because of his past as a pornographer, Buck is disqualified from a bank loan and cannot open his own stereo equipment store.
 That night, he finds himself in the middle of a holdup at a donut shop in which the clerk, the robber, and an armed customer are killed.
 Buck is the sole survivor and escapes with the money.

-Having spent most of their money on drugs, Dirk and Reed are unable to pay a recording studio for demo tapes they believe will enable them to become music stars.
-Desperate for money, Dirk resorts to prostitution but is assaulted and robbed by three men.
+Having spent most of their money on drugs, Dirk and Reed are unable to pay a recording studio in order to make demo tapes.
+Desperate, Dirk resorts to prostitution but he is assaulted and robbed by three men.
 Dirk, Reed, and their friend Todd Parker attempt to scam local drug dealer Rahad Jackson at his estate by selling him a half-kilo of baking soda disguised as cocaine.
-Dirk and Reed want to leave quickly before Rahad's bodyguard inspects it, but Todd attempts to steal more drugs and money from Rahad.
+Dirk and Reed intend to leave before Rahad's bodyguard can inspect the fake drug, but a drugged-up and armed Todd attempts to steal drugs and money from Rahad.
 In the ensuing gunfight, Todd kills Rahad's bodyguard and is killed by Rahad, while Dirk and Reed narrowly escape.
 Dirk returns to Jack's home and they reconcile.

-In 1984, Amber shoots the television commercial for the opening of Buck's store, Rollergirl takes a GED class, Colonel James remains in prison, Maurice opens a nightclub, Reed performs magic acts at a strip club, and Jessie gives birth to her and Buck's son.
-Dirk, Jack, and Amber prepare to start filming again.
+One year later, Amber shoots a television commercial for the opening of Buck's store, Rollergirl takes a GED class, Maurice opens a nightclub with his brothers, Reed performs magic acts at a strip club, Jessie gives birth to her and Buck's son, and Dirk, Jack, and Amber prepare to start filming again.